 When setting up the text in the Email Template or Signature, the Template Editor displays in rich text.
 You can apply formatting using the tools in the Editor.
 You can also copy and paste existing formatted text from Office programs and any formatting is reflected in the editor.

-Templates and Signatures can only be set up and maintained by an FYI administrator, or a user who is in a User Group that has Administer Templates enabled (refer to Managing Users and Managing User Groups).
+Templates and Signatures can only be set up and maintained by an FYI administrator, or a user in a User Group that has Permissions enabled for Templates (refer to Managing Users and Managing User Groups).

 You can set up Email Signatures that will be automatically applied whenever a user creates an email in FYI.
 These hold the information that is added as default to emails created in FYI.
 Email Signatures are created in the same way as Templates but with the addition of checkmarking the Signature indicator to mark them as Signature.
 Refer below to Creating an Email Signature in FYI.